Guichaguri/SimpleRestRouting/README.md

 There are some cases that you don't want to use a beast such as Laravel, Symphony 2 or CodeIgniter.
 They are great, but it feels like you're using a sledgehammer to crack a nut.

-This only maps a combination of URL and HTTP method to an specific PHP file.
+This only maps a combination of the URL and the HTTP method to an specific PHP file.

 ## Routing
 Each endpoint is mapped to a file, this is done through rewrite rules on Apache, IIS or Nginx.